kfa-ai/hermes-timetree-sync

 | Writes | Create, update, and delete events through guarded client methods |

-| Hermes UX | Non-interactive all-day event creation, including batch writes |
+| Hermes UX | Non-interactive all-day event creation, batch writes, and Safari-backed timed event creation |

 | Labels | Optional local YAML policy for mapping terms/categories to TimeTree labels |